Leadership Team

 Director of Talent and Quality Initiatives, Extended Child Care

-Born and raised in Sonoma County.
+I was born and raised in Sonoma County.
 I started my journey in Expanded Learning during my school-age years as I attended Extended Child Care kinder-6th grade.
 After graduating high school, I became an Instructional Aide for Extended Child Care.
 My education revolves around human behavior.
-Through experience and education, I rose up the ECC ladder, directed a site, and now am the Director of Talent and Quality Initiatives/Program Director.
-I have two AA degrees from Santa Rosa Junior College in Child Development and Behavioral and Social Sciences, my BA from Sonoma State University in Human Development, and MA from the University of Arizona in Psychology.
+Through experience and education, I rose the ECC ladder, directed a site, and now am the Director of Talent and Quality Initiatives/Program Director.
+I have two AA degrees from Santa Rosa Junior College in child development and behavioral and social sciences, my BA in human development from Sonoma State University, and an MA in psychology from the University of Arizona.

 Mara Welsh Mahmood